By Stefán Bessi

 Examples include:

-Efstidalur Farm – A working dairy farm where visitors can enjoy locally produced ice cream and farm-to-table meals.
+Efstidalur Farm: working dairy farm where visitors can enjoy locally produced ice cream and farm-to-table meals.

-Farmer’s Bistro – A mushroom farm restaurant in Flúðir where many dishes feature mushrooms grown on-site at the Flúðasveppir farm, offering a simple farm-to-table experience.
+Farmer’s Bistro: mushroom farm restaurant in Flúðir where dishes feature mushrooms grown on-site at the Flúðasveppir farm.

 By choosing locally produced food and products, travelers reduce the environmental impact associated with imported goods while supporting Icelandic communities.
 Several other restaurants along the route also focus on locally sourced ingredients and sustainable practices.
-You can find more recommendations in our guide to the best places to eat on the Golden Circle, which highlights farm restaurants, cafés, and local dining experiences along the route.
+You can find more recommendations in our guide → The Best Places to Eat on the Golden Circle, which highlights farm restaurants, cafés, and local dining experiences along the route.

 Reduce Waste While Traveling